- See the Release notes archive for earlier-version release notes.

 - Update the engine to assign it back to the default channel:

 ALTER ENGINE ...
-SET
+SET syntax

 Syntax of configuration parameters assignment is aligned with PostgreSQL and allows to assign values

-keyword as an equivalent of equal sign.
+using TO keyword as an equivalent of equal sign.

 For example to change auto stop configuration:

-statements, limiting the degree of parallelism for tablet writing operations.
+max_insert_threads to control the maximum number of threads for INSERT statements, limiting the degree of parallelism for tablet writing operations.

 This can reduce memory footprint during ingestion.